Rectilinear Link Diameter and Radius in a Rectilinear Polygonal Domain: Introduction

-Note that in other metrics, the running time for simple and polygonal domains differs by at least a cubic factor.
-However, the running time of our three algorithms increases by a slightly superlinear factor when compared to the case of simple polygons~\cite{DBLP:conf/cga/NilssonS91,DBLP:journals/comgeo/NilssonS96}.
-This is partially due to the fact that rectilinear link distance is much easier than the link distance, but also because we can transform the problem using the graph of oriented distances.
-We believe this to be our main contribution and hope that it motivates similar transformations in other metrics.
+Further note that, when comparing with the algorithms for other metrics, the running time for simple and polygonal domains differs by at least a cubic factor.
+In our case, running times only increase by a slightly superlinear factor when compared to the case of simple polygons~\cite{DBLP:conf/cga/NilssonS91,DBLP:journals/comgeo/NilssonS96}.
+This is partially due to the fact that rectilinear link distance is much easier than the ordinary link distance, but also because we use this new verification approach.
+We believe this to be our main contribution and hope that it motivates a similar approach in other metrics.